- Bachelor's Degree Completion

 Mark Harrington, EdD, Assistant Dean of Student Affairs

 If you have any questions, please don’t hesitate to contact the Regis Summer Scholars Program at firstname.lastname@example.org.

 Courses and Faculty

-All Regis Summer Scholars enroll in Writing Seminar and have the option between the Healthcare Professions or Communications for their second course.
+All Regis Summer Scholars enroll in Writing Seminar and Healthcare Professions.

 EN 105 Writing Seminar

 The Writing Seminar provides a workshop setting in which first-year students explore writing for learning and communication.
 The seminar focuses on the complementary skills of speaking, listening, responding, and reading and thinking critically.
 Emphasis in the workshop is on process, peer group work, and constant revision.
 Students produce a portfolio of writing for evaluation at the end of the semester, which includes critical and analytical nonfiction writing, as well as personal narrative.
 Conferences with instructors and writing assistants outside of class supplement in-class workshops.
 EN 105 (or equivalent) is a prerequisite for all literature and writing courses.